 Attaining equity and justice requires persons with disabilities to have equal access to education, employment, livelihoods, and nation building.
 Accessible and affordable assistive devices and technologies and access to physical, digital, and financial infrastructure is important to their productivity.
 Lessons learnt from the pandemic include building a robust health infrastructure and inclusive response mechanisms that meet the needs of persons with disabilities.

 It is imperative for the G20 countries to tackle barriers rooted in stigma and systemic inaccessibility.
 Research shows that lack of meaningful participation and inclusion among persons with disabilities costs countries up to 7% of their GDP.
 Women with disabilities and others facing multiple forms of discrimination are at greater risk of violence and exclusion that undermines their meaningful participation in economic, social, and political arenas.
-This working group will develop recommendations with relevance across disabilities to advance disability equity and inclusion through inclusive and accessible planning, implementation, and systems change.
+This working group developed and compiled recommendations into - Policy Brief and White Paper - with relevance across disabilities to advance disability equity and inclusion through inclusive and accessible planning, implementation, and systems change.

 Thematic areas